 Úbeda, described by Machado as "queen and gypsy", lies on loamy hills of vines and olives.
-Known in Muslim times as Ubbadat, it became one of the greatest centres of wealth in al-Andalus, before finally being conquered by Fernando III.
+Known in Muslim times as Ubba∂at, it became one of the greatest centres of wealth in l-Andalus, before finally being conquered by Fernando III.
 The Moorish legacy is still present today in its well-known home-made esparto rugs, its ceramic tiles and pottery.
-Its bestknown buildings date from the 16th century.
-The splendour of the reign of King Charles I can be seen in the chapel of El countless other palaces and noble residences.
-The old town's enaissance style rchitecture is at its most charming in May and June thanks to the "Ciudad de Úbeda" Music and Dance estival.
+Its best-known buildings date from the 16th century.
+The splendour of the reign of King Charles I can be seen in the chapel of El Salvador, with a magnificent altarpiece by Berruguete, the Church of Santa María de los Reales Alcázares, built on the site of an old mosque, the Palace of las Cadenas, the University and countless other palaces and noble residences.
+The old town's renaissance style architecture is at its most charming in May and June thanks to the "Ciudad de Úbeda" Music and Dance Festival.
+Jódar In the valley carved out by the high reaches of the Guadalquivir, at the foot of Sierra Mágina, is the town of Jódar.
+The first settlements in the area date back to the third millennium B.C.